 With the Students

-- Have students write the name of their engineer in the first box on the sheet.
+- Have students write the name of their engineers in the first box on the worksheet.

-- Next, place Power Smallsburg Overhead 1 up for students to see.
+- Next, place the overhead up for students to see.
 Discuss this overhead with the students.
-(Tell students that when selecting a power plant to make electricity, several things need to be considered besides whether the energy source is renewable or non-renewable.)
+Tell them that when selecting a power plant to make electricity, several things need to be considered besides whether the energy source is renewable or non-renewable.

 - Tell students that the decision for what type of power plant to use is often made by community leaders and power engineers.
 Discuss what they think is most important, providing inexpensive power that puts out emissions (pollution) that affect the environment and people's health but allows the community to buy other improvements, or focusing on the development of clean energy at the expense of other improvements?
 Perhaps the best choice is a mixture of the two.
 Let the students know that when they do the worksheet, s/he will decide.